 While final-offer arbitration was suggested as a way to improve settlement rates over conventional arbitration by increasing the cost of dispute (the uncertainty costs), the empirical data from well-controlled and incentivized laboratory studies show the opposite.
 Dispute rates are typically higher in final-offer arbitration than in conventional arbitration.
 The reason seems to be that bargainers are typically overconfident about the likely outcome from arbitration, and final-offer arbitration leads to more overconfidence.

 While the rules of arbitration have been creatively modified by several researchers in an attempt to improve on conventional or final-offer arbitration, the empirical evidence indicates that the simplest modification is to add a stage prior to arbitration that generates a nonbinding recommendation, which provides useful information on what an arbitrated settlement might look like.
 While this lowers uncertainty costs (possibly increasing dispute rates), it also reduces the opportunity for overconfidence.
-It would seem that removing unrealistic expectations in negotiations cannot help but improve the chance of settlement, whether or not there is the benefit of a dispute resolution mechanism at one’s disposal.
+It would seem that removing unrealistic expectations in negotiations would improve the chance of settlement, whether or not there is the benefit of a dispute resolution mechanism.

 A procedure that includes a recommendation is just a way to formalize this attempt at recalibrating expectations to reality.
 A recommendation stage in dispute resolution is not costless to implement, but there may be a significant payoff in increasing the rate of voluntary settlements and the acceptability of negotiated outcomes.

-These laboratory findings may help explain the popularity of mediation as a nonbinding alternative dispute resolution procedure.
+These laboratory findings may help explain the popularity of mediation as a nonbinding ADR procedure.
 However, the empirical research highlights the importance of an actual suggested or recommended outcome prior to binding dispute resolution.
-Thus, in terms of policy advice, mediation prior to arbitration seems a reasonable choice of alternative dispute resolution procedure, but workplaces should also be encouraged to empower mediators to offer an explicit suggested settlement that bargainers know will be shared with the binding arbitrator.
+Thus, in terms of policy advice, mediation prior to arbitration seems a reasonable choice of ADR procedure, but workplaces should also be encouraged to empower mediators to offer an explicit suggested settlement that bargainers know will be shared with the binding arbitrator.

 The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Lynn Hunnicutt for collaboration on some of this research, and numerous seminar and conference attendees for helpful comments at different stages.
-Financial/other support for the author’s research cited in this paper is gratefully acknowledged and includes: Utah State University, National Science Foundation awards SES-0133231 and SES-0316414.
+The author also thanks Lynn Hunnicutt, David McEvoy, and David Bruner for collaboration on some of this research, and numerous seminar and conference attendees for helpful comments at different stages.
+Financial/other support for the author's research cited in this article is gratefully acknowledged and includes: Utah State University, National Science Foundation awards SES-0133231, SES-0316414, and SES-1734137.
+Version 2 of the article refers to recent evidence on how sleep, or lack thereof, effects bargaining in the presence of arbitration, and also includes information on the use of final-offer arbitration in different industries in Canada, and within the World Trade Organization.